Fury-Labs/furya/tests/localosmosis/README.md

 You will then hit the first block (not block 1, but the block number after your snapshot was taken), and then you will just see a bunch of p2p error logs with some KV store logs.
 **This will happen for about 1 hour**, and then you will finally hit blocks at a normal pace.

-9. On your host machine, add this specific wallet which holds a large amount of osmo funds
+9. On your host machine, add this specific wallet which holds a large amount of fury funds

 ```sh
 MNEMONIC="bottom loan skill merry east cradle onion journey palm apology verb edit desert impose absurd oil bubble sweet glove shallow size build burst effort"